th0masb/jflow/README.md

 ---
 #### Collecting lazy sequences

-One of my issues with the stream api was the overly verbose collecting mechanism when working within a sequential setting.
-I wanted to reduce the amount of boilerplate as well as the complexity.
+One of my issues with the stream api was the collecting mechanism when working within a sequential setting.
+You can use implement an instance of `Collector`  which involves a hefty amount of boilerplate and complexity or you can delegate to iterators.
+I wanted to implement something as readable as the collection mechanism for streams but as simple as the iterator delegation.
 Let us consider the simple use case of computing the bounding box of a sequence of 2D points.
 It is desirable to be able to do this with lazily computed points, for example if we have a list of points and we want to find the bounds of the points under some transformation without having to allocate a new list.
 Lets define a couple of classes:

 ```Java